 Once things ended, my tears felt shameful.
 I was embarrassed at myself for being so chained to the idea of marriage that I couldn’t bring myself to end it long ago.
 I had not been the girl power version of myself I wanted my daughters to witness.
 These tears were also cleansing, emptying out every last bit of a dream I invested in that was no longer providing any kind of ROI.
 These tears were making way for what came next.

 Some people might turn to wine or food or exercise (I wish) or even finding a new man to forget the old.
 Me?
 I turned to my favorite comfort – movies.
 When Harry Met Sally, Sleepless In Seattle, My Best Friend’s Wedding, The Holiday – name a romcom and I watched it.
-They wren’t the answer to anything.
+They weren’t the answer to anything.
 They were something familiar while I was treading in unfamiliar waters.

 They allowed me to remember the girlish belief that love might be all those hopeful cliches while simultaneously holding onto a new found wisdom that love is none of those things.

 I was so fragile in those first days, weeks, and months.
 I remember the first time someone asked me how I was doing.
 It caught me off guard.
 I’d grown accustomed to focusing on how my daughters were doing, how well they’d adjusted, how our daily lives had pretty much gone unaltered.
 All of this was true but also made for a pleasant distraction from my own open wounds.
 “How are you?”
 That’s what those early days were like.
 A simple question could threaten to bring me to my knees.

 I didn’t know how long this phase would last.
 One day the sadness was heavy and the next it was replaced by a lightness I hadn’t known in a long time.
 One day I realized I couldn’t remember the last time I cried and even longer since I’d watched a sappy movie.
 Turns out my heart mends in about 2-3 months time.